churnicorn/service-discovery/smartstack/README.md

 ### Status Check - Again
 A lot of things all of a sudden startd working.
+We now have a zookeeper with a service host that is running synapse, a nerve, and a service.
 Here's what should have happened in each of the 4 terminal windows:

 ##### The Service
 You'll see successful gets for health in the service terminal window.